POLYVIEW-3D Tutorial

 dSA = SA(Unbound) − SA(Bound)

 Residues with dSA of more than 4% of the maximum possible surface exposed area for a given type of amino acid, and more than 5 Å2, are assigned as interacting sites (see SPPIDER paper for the justification of this particular choice).
-In order to use non-default settings one has to use the SPPIDER server directly, and then refine the image in POLYVIEW-3D.
+In order to use non-default settings one has to use the SPPIDER server first, and then refine the image in POLYVIEW-3D.

-An example shown below illustrates the automatic recognition of protein interface between alpha and beta subunits of chicken sarcomeric capping protein CapZ (PDB id 1izn) based on the structure of its biological unit.
+Example shown below illustrates the automatic recognition of protein interface between alpha and beta subunits of chicken sarcomeric capping protein CapZ (PDB id 1izn) based on the structure of its biological unit.

 Interacting sites with side chains Interface in red